-Teaching is a fantastic profession because you know that every day is going to be different, there will always be something new to teach or a new challenge to keep you on your toes.
+Teaching is a fantastic profession because you know that every day is going to be different.
+There will always be something new to teach or a new challenge to keep you on your toes.

-The lectures gave me knowledge of a wide range of aspects in teaching from analysing data and assessment strategies to safeguarding and supporting children with Special Educational Needs and English as an Additional Language.
+The lectures gave me knowledge of a wide range of aspects of teaching from analysing data and assessment strategies to safeguarding and supporting children with Special Educational Needs and English as an Additional Language.

 The next was a forest school session that we had with one of the academics Linda Davidge-Smith.
 Having a day in the forest school area to learn how to use the outdoor area in our own teaching was brilliant, toasting marshmallows on the fire that we made was a bonus too and I still have the bow and arrow that we made out of wood.